 Secondary Publication Rights for research.
-What are the options to publish your research?
+What are the options to openly publish your research?

 Curious about Secondary Publication Rights (SPRs) and how they work across Europe?
 Join an online event to hear practical insights from legal experts, researchers and librarians.
 Discover how SPRs can promote open science and boost the visibility of your work.